Gkicks/expense-tracker/TESTING.md

 To be able to add transactions, by category and with a description|These are all asked for when the user choses to add a tranasaction
 To be able to view the sum and mean values of their transactions, by category, for a selected date range|The user is able to do both these things by selecting option 2 from the main menu
 An option to view their transactions for a selected date range|The user is able to view their transactions from a selected 90 day period
-A pleasant user experience|This is a simple and visually plesant program to use
+A pleasant user experience|This is a simple and visually pleasant program to use

 [Back to top](#testing)